Research Participant Program

-- During the academic year, our undergraduate students can work a maximum of 25 hours per week and our graduate students can work a maximum of 30 hours per week.
+During the academic year, undergraduate interns can work a maximum of 25 hours per week, and graduate interns can work a maximum of 30 hours per week.

-- During the summer and breaks, all students can work 40 hours per week.
+During summer and breaks and after completing their undergraduate degree program, interns can work 40 hours per week.

 Contact NREL's Workforce Development team with questions.